 Home again, home again.
 Market is done.

 A penny bun was a small loaf of bread, and the desired item on the most well known to-do and shopping list in Western culture.
-A penny bun is a symbol for exchange, consumption, cost, price, valuation, intention, action, and transparency in the energy economy that is life.
+A penny bun is a symbol for TRANSPARENT exchange, consumption, cost, price, valuation, intention, and action in the energy and information economy that is life.

 Bread is the most ancient prepared human food, with evidence of primitive bread baking dating back at least 30,000 years, and has long been a universal symbol of life and means.

 The history of penny bread dates from at least the 13th century, and its story holds meaning for modern consumption choices beyond medieval England, and here is why.

 A penny bun transparently declared its terms of exchange with its name: a small loaf of life-sustaining energy that contained one penny's worth of grain at the day's posted rate.